supermock/cgoemitter/README.md

 [Clique aqui e leia em português](https://github.com/supermock/cgoemitter/blob/master/README-PT-BR.md)

 ## Contributions
-Just download the code make your change and send a pull request explaining the purpose if it is a bug or an improvement and etc ...
+Just download the code make your change and send a pull request explaining the purpose if it is a bug or an improvement and etc...
 After this will be analyzed to be approved.
+Note: If it is a major change, open a issue explaining what will be done so you do not waste your precious time developing something that will not be used.
+Make yourself at home!

 ## License
 MIT